MetOffice/git-working-practices/episodes/02-branching.md

 Once the feature is done, they submit a pull request and merge it into the `main` branch after review.
 Feature branches should be relatively short-lived.
-Each collaborator must be given **write** level, or higher, permissions on the repository.
+Each collaborator must have **write** level, or higher, permissions on the repository.
 There are 2 repositories for each person to be mindful of, ***local*** and ***origin***.